The

 Rub the puppies stomach while it is on it’s back.

-During grooming or petting, use moderate pressure from the head to
+During grooming or petting, use moderate pressure from the head

-tail.
-During
+to tail.

-play don’t allow puppy to stand on or over you.
+During play don’t allow puppy to stand on or over you.

-I recommend never playing tug-of-war games.
+I recommend never

 Encourage fetch and retrieve.